CoGhent/CoGhent.github.io/basicqueries.markdown

 *for example*

-*this query returns 100 records with creator 'Joseph Buyens' from both the event streams of Industriemuseum en Archief Gent*
+*this query returns 100 records with creator 'Joseph Buyens' from both the event streams of Industriemuseum en Archief Gent.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>